-Ideally, you should try out a number of pairs.
+Ideally, you should try out a number of pairs to see which ones you get on with best.
 Many nature reserves with visitor centres do sell binoculars, but these are usually limited to one brand.
 Larger events such as Birdfair and Countryfile Live allow you to try out a variety of models from different brands, and there will often be special offers available for the event.

 For wildlife watching, eight times magnification is usually best, so look for pairs that are 8×32 or 8×42.
 The latter number refers to the width of the objective lens, and the larger it is, the brighter the image will be.
 However, the larger lens width will increase the weight of the binoculars.